r-pogo/vade_mecum/Testing/ISTQB/Testing_throughout_SDLC.md

 For the shift-left approach it is important that stakeholders are convinced and bought into this concept.
 ___
 ### Retrospectives and Process Improvement
-Retrospectives (also known as “post-project meetings” and project retrospectives) are often held at the end of a project or an iteration, at a release milestone, or can be held when needed.
-The timing and organization of the retrospectives depend on the particular SDLC model being followed.
-In these meetings the participants (not only testers, but also e.g., developers, architects, product owner, business analysts) discuss:
-• What was successful, and should be retained?
-• What was not successful and could be improved?
-• How to incorporate the improvements and retain the successes in the future?
+Retrospectives are meetings held at the end of a project, iteration, or as needed,
+involving team members (testers, developers, product owners, etc.) to review successes,
-The results should be recorded and are normally part of the test completion report (see section 5.3.2).
+identify areas for improvement, and discuss future actions.
+These insights are recorded, often as part of the test completion report, supporting continuous improvement.
-Retrospectives are critical for the successful implementation of continuous improvement and it is important that any recommended improvements are followed up.
-Typical benefits for testing include:
+Key benefits for testing include improved test effectiveness, enhanced quality of test
-• Increased test effectiveness / efficiency (e.g., by implementing suggestions for process improvement)
-• Increased quality of testware (e.g., by jointly reviewing the test processes)
-• Team bonding and learning (e.g., as a result of the opportunity to raise issues and propose improvement points)
-• Improved quality of the test basis (e.g., as deficiencies in the extent and quality of the requirements could be addressed and solved)
-• Better cooperation between development and testing (e.g., as collaboration is reviewed and optimized regularly)
+processes and testware, team bonding and shared learning, higher quality of test inputs
+(like requirements), and strengthened collaboration between development and testing.
 ___
 ## Test Levels and Test Types
-Test levels are groups of test activities that are organized and managed together.
-Each test level is an instance of the test process, performed in relation to software at a given stage of development, from individual components to complete systems or, where applicable, systems of systems.
-Test levels are related to other activities within the SDLC.
-In sequential SDLC models, the test levels are often defined such that the exit criteria of one level are part of the entry criteria for the next level.
-In some iterative models, this may not apply.
-Development activities may span through multiple test levels.
-Test levels may overlap in time.
-Test types are groups of test activities related to specific quality characteristics and most of those test activities can be performed at every test level.
+Test levels are organized stages of testing activities, each focused on a specific
+development phase, from individual components to complete systems.
+In sequential
+SDLC models, each test level typically builds on the previous one, with exit criteria
+for one level serving as entry criteria for the next.
+This sequential handoff may not
+apply in iterative models, where test levels can overlap.
+Test types, meanwhile, focus
+on particular quality aspects and can be applied across various test levels.
 ___
 ### Test Levels
 • `Component testing (also known as unit or module testing)` focuses on testing components in isolation.
 It